Raigyo/angular-pokemons/README.md

 - On peut créer des applications complexes en ajoutant des modules de fonctionnalité au module racine.
 - Chaque module regroupe tous les composants, directives, pipes, services, ... liés au développement d'une fonctionnalité donnée, dans un - dossier à part.
 - Chaque module peut disposer de ses propres routes également.

+### Services and Dependancies injections (DI)

+**Service** is a piece of reusable code with a focused purpose.
+A code that you will use in many components across your application

+Our components need to access the data.
+You can write data access code in each component, but that is very inefficient and breaks the rule of single responsibility.
+The Component must focus on presenting data to the user.
+The task of getting data from the back-end server must be delegated to some other class.
+We call such a class a Service class.
+Because it provides the service of providing data to every component that needs it.

+- Features that are independent of components such a logging services
+- Share logic or data across components
+- Encapsulate external interactions like data access

+**Dependencies** are services or objects that a class needs to perform its function.
+Dependency injection, or DI, is a design pattern in which a class requests dependencies from external sources rather than creating them.

+Angular's DI framework provides dependencies to a class upon instantiation.
+You can use Angular DI to increase flexibility and modularity in your applications.

+A **provider** is an instruction to the Dependency Injection system on how to obtain a value for a dependency.
+Most of the time, these dependencies are services that you create and provide.

+**In short** (\_fr)

+- Il faut ajouter l'annotation @Injectable sur tous nos services.
+- Un service permet de factoriser et de centraliser du code qui peut être utile ailleurs dans l'application.
+- On utilise l'injection de dépendances pour rendre un service disponible dans un composant.
+- On ne gère jamais nous-mêmes les dépendances sur un composant ou un service, on passe toujours par l'injection de dépendances.
+- L'injection de dépendance permet de garantir que l'instance de notre service est unique à travers toute l'application.
+- On définit un fournisseur de service pour déterminer dans quelles zones de notre application notre service sera disponible.
+- On peut fournir un service pour toute l'application, pour un module particulier ou pour un composant.

 ## Ressources